Generalized stacked contact process with variable host fitness: Introduction

 \section{Introduction}

 The stochastic model considered in this paper is a generalization of the stacked contact process introduced in~\cite{court_blythe_allen_2012} and studied analytically in~\cite{lanchier_zhang_2015}.
 The stacked contact process is a spatial stochastic process based on the framework of interacting particle systems that describes the co-evolution of a population of hosts together with their symbionts.
 Individuals are located on the~$d$-dimensional integer lattice and interact with their nearest neighbors.
 The model assumes that the symbionts can only live in association with their host (obligate relationship) and are transmitted both vertically from associated hosts to their offspring and horizontally from associated hosts to nearby unassociated hosts.
-The stacked contact process~\cite{court_blythe_allen_2012, lanchier_zhang_2015} also assumes that all the hosts give birth and die at the same rate regardless of whether they are associated with a symbiont or not, meaning that the symbionts have no effect on the fitness of their host.

-In contrast, this paper considers the natural generalization of the stacked contact process in which associated and unassociated hosts have different birth rates: symbionts that increase the birth rate of their host, and therefore have a beneficial effect, are referred to as a mutualists, whereas symbionts that decrease the birth rate of their host, and therefore have a detrimental effect, are referred to as pathogens.
+The stacked contact process~\cite{court_blythe_allen_2012, lanchier_zhang_2015} also assumes that all the hosts give birth and die at the same rate regardless of whether they are associated with a symbiont or not, meaning that the symbionts have no effect on the fitness of their host. \\ This paper considers the natural generalization of the stacked contact process in which associated and unassociated hosts have different birth rates: symbionts that increase the birth rate of their host, and therefore have a beneficial effect, are referred to as a mutualists, whereas symbionts that decrease the birth rate of their host, and therefore have a detrimental effect, are referred to as pathogens.
 Formally, the state of the system at time~$t$ is a spatial configuration

 where state~0 means empty, state~1 means occupied by an unassociated host, and state~2 means occupied by a host associated with a symbiont.
 Letting

 be the fraction of nearest neighbors of vertex~$x$ which are in state~$i$, hosts and symbionts co-evolve according to the spin system whose transition rates at vertex~$x$ are given by